heroku/vegur/README.md

 - Only `100-continue` is accepted as a value for `expect` headers.
 In case any other value is encountered, the proxy responds with `417 Expectation Failed`
-- The proxy will ignore `Connection: close` on a `100 Continue` and only honor it after having received the final response.
+- The proxy will ignore `Connection: close` on a `100 Continue` and only honor it after it receives the final response.
 Note however, that because `Connection: close` is a hop-by-hop mechanism, the proxy will not necessarily close the connection to the client, and may not forward it.
 - The proxy will close all connections to the back-ends after each request, but